555Viktor/555Viktor/README.md

 # Hey there!
 I'm Viktor 👋

-I do web development and I'm always experimenting with new projects to test my skills.
+I love coding and I'm always experimenting with new projects to test my skills.

 I'm currently learning web development, and my stack includes:
 <br>